-FileBrowser's configuration feature allows you to provision storage connection details and pre-configure every setting within FileBrowser so all users will have the same settings.
-You may also lock-down FileBrowser to prevent users inadvertently changing things, thereby minimising teacher intervention, or lock-down FileBrowser in order to comply with your mobile device security policy.
+FileBrowser for Education's configuration feature allows you to provision storage connection details and pre-configure every setting within FileBrowser for Education so all users will have the same settings.
+You may also lock-down FileBrowser for Education to prevent users inadvertently changing things, thereby minimising teacher intervention, or lock-down FileBrowser for Education in order to comply with your mobile device security policy.

-FileBrowser supports centralised configuration when used in conjunction with an MDM or MAM system.
-This environment provides the finest level of control over FileBrowser's settings, allowing every setting to be enforced or left to the user's discretion.
+FileBrowser for Education supports centralised configuration when used in conjunction with an MDM or MAM system.
+This environment provides the finest level of control over FileBrowser for Education's settings, allowing every setting to be enforced or left to the user's discretion.
 Settings may be updated at any time to keep your devices in line with changing security policies or server environment.

-When used with an MDM system, FileBrowser's Startup Password may be reset remotely, and all content stored within FileBrowser may be remotely wiped.
+When used with an MDM system, FileBrowser for Education's Startup Password may be reset remotely, and all content stored within FileBrowser for Education may be remotely wiped.
 No need to wipe the entire device, or uninstall the app.

-FileBrowser for Education contains the same enterprise-class support for MDM systems as our 'FileBrowser for Business' app.
-See our FileBrowser for Business page for more details on this feature.
+FileBrowser for Education contains the same enterprise-class support for MDM systems as our 'FileBrowser Professional' app.
+See our FileBrowser Professional page for more details on this feature.

-FileBrowser supports configuration of managed devices via Apple Configurator and OSX Server Profile Manager.
-A FileBrowser configuration file may be deployed when the device or app is provisioned, so that the required settings are all in place when FileBrowser is launched for the first time.
+FileBrowser for Education supports configuration of managed devices via Apple Configurator and OSX Server Profile Manager.
+A FileBrowser for Education configuration file may be deployed when the device or app is provisioned, so that the required settings are all in place when FileBrowser for Education is launched for the first time.